How Much Will It Cost To Raise A House Foundation?

 To no surprise, the liability increases in proportion to the weight of the house.
 No matter how big or small your house may be, make sure your contractor has liability insurance up to at least $200,000.
 Bear in mind, most companies have larger policies.

 Raising your home's foundation comes with a few "hidden costs."
-In addition to the aforementioned landscaping issue, you’ll also need to disconnect all power, plumbing and phone service to your home during the construction process, and then turn all back on after it’s completed.
+In addition to the aforementioned landscaping issue, you’ll also need to disconnect all power, plumbing, and phone service to your home during the construction process, and then turn all back on after it’s completed.
 You’ll need a structural engineer to sign off on your plans in order to obtain the permits.
 There will also almost definitely be repair work needed after the home has been lifted, due to natural inevitable damages.
-There will likely be cracks in the plaster that need to be fixed, as well as repairs to the exterior if siding has to be removed to install required hurricane strapping.
+There will likely be cracks in the plaster that need to be fixed, as well as repairs to the exterior if the siding has to be removed to install required hurricane strapping.

 Why Lift A House

 There are plenty of reasons to lift a house.
-While most homeowners embark on such a project to avoid flood damage, others do it to add head space, add a basement or avoid moving.
+While most homeowners embark on such a project to avoid flood damage, others do it to add headspace, add a basement, or avoid moving.

 Avoid Flood Damage

-Therefore, homeowners who live near fresh or low-bank waters are biting the bullet and protecting one of their most valuable assets.
+Homeowners who live near fresh or low-bank waters are biting the bullet and protecting one of their most valuable assets.
 If you raise your house just 3’, you could save your home the next time a hurricane or floods hits.

 Add A Basement

 A more optimistic benefit of lifting your house is an added story.
 We could all use more space.
-Whether it’s a separate play area for the kids, more storage or just a place to get away from it all, basement additions don’t only give you more freedom, but increase the value of your house as well.
+Whether it’s a separate play area for the kids, more storage, or just a place to get away from it all, basement additions don’t only give you more freedom but increase the value of your house as well.

 Once the house has been lifted, a new wood floor system is built on the existing foundation walls and exterior frame walls are set in place.
 Once final adjustments are done, the house lifting company will place the house in the proper location.

 Many homeowners move to own a bigger space.
-While moving may not cost $100,000 (after you sell your current space), it can certainly be stressful dealing with brokers, sellers and banks.
+While moving may not cost $100,000 (after you sell your current space), it can certainly be stressful dealing with brokers, sellers, and banks.
 To avoid the hassle and still add more space, many lift the house instead.

 In addition to added comfort, the added value will bring in more money the day you sell your house.